Malivil/TTT-Randomat-20-Jingle-Jam-2022/README.md

 #### ConVars
 _randomat_secretsanta_reducehp_factor_ - Default: 0.5 - The health reduction factor.
 A value of `0.5` means the target player will have 50% less HP and maximum HP.

+### *Un-droppable H.U.G.E.*
+Gives the target a H.U.G.E. with infinite ammunition that cannot be dropped

 ## The Snap
 _Suggested By_: Dragna\
 Thanos has activated the Infinity Gauntlet... say goodbye to 1/2 of your friends.
 If this causes the round to be won by the innocents, everyone snapped will respawn exactly where they were.